Yasmani Grandal Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.98 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds' 4.98 team ERA ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to rank 13th in baseball in home runs allowed (33 total, 1.1 per game).
+- Reds pitchers combine to surrender 35 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Greene gets the start for the Reds, his seventh of the season.
-He is 0-1 with a 2.89 ERA and 40 strikeouts in 28 2/3 innings pitched.
+- Lodolo (2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- The right-hander's most recent appearance came on Saturday against the Oakland Athletics, when he tossed five innings, surrendering no earned runs while allowing five hits.
+- The lefty's most recent appearance was on Sunday against the Oakland Athletics, when he went five innings, surrendering three earned runs while allowing five hits.

-- In six games this season, the 23-year-old has amassed an ERA of 2.89, with 12.9 strikeouts per nine innings.
-Opponents are hitting .259 against him.
+- The 25-year-old has amassed an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .338 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.